DV01

 This will give us just the numerator of this formula will give us the approximate change in the bond portfolio for a one percent change in yields.

-Dvo one takes into account both the sensitivity of a Bond's price to change an interest rates through the modified duration and also the size of the position that we hold through that future value or par value of those bonds.
+DV01 takes into account both the sensitivity of a Bond's price to change an interest rates through the modified duration and also the size of the position that we hold through that future value or par value of those bonds.

 In this example, we've got a bond with five years to maturity.
 We've got an annual coupon of 2% and a yield to maturity of 0.35% taking this Bond.
 We can calculate the modified duration as 4.8 which we can interpret as a 4.8% change in the price of a bond for 1% change in yields.

-We can also calculate the bonds current price of 108.36% Now, this is the percent value or we can interpret this as the price effectively per $100 of par values.
-So 108.16 as the price of $100 of par value on this Bond.
+We can also calculate the bonds current price of 108.36%.
+Now, this is the percent value or we can interpret this as the price effectively per $100 of par values.
+So 108.16 as the price of $100 of par value on this bond.

 Multiply this by the modified duration and percentage terms.